 - The ducks belong to me.

 You can see how important it is to choose the right relative pronoun!
-Remember these rules and you will be using them correctly in no time!
+Remember these rules in this complete guide to pronoun grammar rules and you will be using them correctly in no time!

 The beauty of the English language is that there are so many different ways to say things.
 That flexibility can be a curse, however, when it comes to pronoun usage.
-There are a few key pronoun grammar rules that everyone should know in order to avoid confusion and sound more educated when speaking and writing.
+There are a few key rules from this complete guide to pronoun grammar rules is that everyone should know in order to avoid confusion and sound more educated when speaking and writing.

 One important rule has to do with indefinite pronouns.
 These words (such as “someone,” “anyone,” “everything,” etc.) don’t refer to specific people or things.
 Because of that, the pronoun “they” is usually not used as a stand-in for an indefinite pronoun.
 For example, you wouldn’t say “If anyone wants to leave early, they can.”
 Instead, you would say “If anyone wants to leave early, he or she can.”

 There are a few exceptions to this rule.
 The words “everyone” and “someone” can technically be replaced with “they,” but it’s generally considered incorrect usage.
 It’s always best to err on the side of caution and use “he or she” instead.
-Following these simple pronoun grammar rules will help you sound more educated and avoid confusion in your writing and speech.
+Following this complete guide to pronoun grammar rules will help you sound more educated and avoid confusion in your writing and speech.

 The demonstrative pronouns are this, that, these, and those.
 They refer to specific people or things.
 Here are the rules for using them:

 - This and these refer to things that are close to the speaker.

 - That and those refer to things that are farther away.

 - We use this and that when we are talking about one thing.